John Dee (basketball): NIBL

-Dee Coached the Denver-Chicago Truckers of the AAU National Industrial Basketball League from 1956–1961.
+Dee Coached the Denver-Chicago Truckers of the AAU National Industrial Basketball League from 1956 to 1961.

 Notre Dame

 During Dee's seven seasons at the helm of Notre Dame Basketball (1964–1971), he compiled a record of 116 wins and 80 losses.
 Dee led the Fighting Irish to four NCAA tournament appearances and one berth in the National Invitation Tournament.
 Dee culminated his coaching career at Notre Dame with four straight 20-win seasons, at the time the longest such streak in school history.

 Personal

 Dee was also an attorney who, following his career coaching at Notre Dame returned to his practice in Denver where he concentrated in Oil and Gas transactions.